vgeorgiev90/Rust_projects/dnsExfil/README.md

 ## TODO
  - Switch from `std::process::Command` to a more native way for executing commands on linux and windows
  - Add the ability to download/upload files
- - Add the ability to dynamically reconfigure the DNS server's address (the same as the sleep)
  - Add support for configurable encryption key